BitcoinDesign/Guide/guide/onboarding/protecting-a-wallet.md

 All devices can support the PIN-based approach, which makes it more accessible.
 A PIN can also be used to encrypt data within a wallet, making any locally stored information on the device inaccessible.
 Additionally, some users prefer this type of security measure because they use the same or similar PINs on multiple applications/devices, making it easy to remember.

-However, users with poor security practices might create easy-to-guess PINs (such as 1234), which would decrease the level of security.
+However, users with poor security practices might create easy-to-guess PINs (such as 1234), which would provide a false sense of security.
 This design also relies on users to remember their PIN correctly.

 {% include tip/open.html color="green" icon="check" label="Do: Educate on Good Security Practices" %}